 This post may contain affiliate links.
 Read our disclosure policy here.

 These stove top chicken thighs are quick and easy, yet insanely flavorful weeknight dish!
 With just 5 ingredients, this 30-minute chicken recipe couldn’t get easier and more delicious.
+And it’s a great dish for meal prepping as well!

 These stove top chicken thighs are juicy and moist and insanely flavorful!
 We highly recommend doubling the recipe, because you’d definitely want the leftovers!